Egga-zz/epic-fail/README.md

 Make them Fail!
 All of them!

-Purpose: Excersize and showcase the Hamcrest ecosystem.
+Purpose: Excersize and showcase the Java assertion ecosystem.
 There shall not be a single passing test in here!